 What is a USB Data Logger?

-USB Data Loggers are simple, low-cost devices that enable you to record measurement data over a period of time.
+What are USB data loggers?
+USB Data Loggers are simple, low-cost devices that enable you to record and store measurement data over a period of time.
 A variety of measurements are possible depending on the unit selected.
 Temperature monitoring either by using an internal sensor or by connecting an external probe is the most common type.
 Other measurements such as Humidity, Voltage, Current and Carbon Monoxide are also available.

 They are configured prior to use by connecting to a USB port on your PC where you can set a start and stop time for logging and also the recording interval of the measurements.
 This might vary from one minute to one hour depending on your needs.